particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### BRN404X Australia certification 2024-06-28

+The [BRN404X](/reference/datasheets/b-series/brn404x-datasheet/) is now certified for use in Australia.

 ### B504 datasheet 2024-06-27

 The B-SoM [B504 datasheet](/reference/datasheets/b-series/b504-datasheet/) is now available.